 by Mike Ratliff

-θεὸν ὁμολογοῦσιν εἰδέναι, τοῖς δὲ ἔργοις ἀρνοῦνται, βδελυκτοὶ ὄντες καὶ ἀπειθεῖς καὶ πρὸς πᾶν ἔργον ἀγαθὸν ἀδόκιμοι.
-(Titus 1:16 NA27)
+16 θεὸν ὁμολογοῦσιν εἰδέναι, τοῖς δὲ ἔργοις ἀρνοῦνται, βδελυκτοὶ ὄντες καὶ ἀπειθεῖς καὶ πρὸς πᾶν ἔργον ἀγαθὸν ἀδόκιμοι.
+Titus 1:16 (NA28)

-They profess to know God, but by their works, they deny Him, being detestable and as to every good work, unfit. (a personal translation of Titus 1:16 from the NA27 Greek text)
+16 They profess to know God, but by their works, they deny Him, being detestable and as to every good work, unfit.
+Titus 1:16 (translated from the NA28 Greek text)

-A good friend loaned me a book by Puritan Matthew Mead, The Almost Christian Discovered.
-I have not finished it yet, but I have read enough to discern that if Pastor Mead was alive today preaching as he did in the 17th Century, he would be quite controversial.
+In Puritan Matthew Mead’s The Almost Christian Discovered we find the very definition for what is plaguing the visible church in the 21st Century.
+If Pastor Mead was alive today preaching as he did in the 17th Century, he would be quite controversial, but isn’t that what we who are called of God to stand for His truth in the lost and dying world supposed to do?
 In our time we lament what cheap grace and easy-believism and post-modernism have done to our churches’ ecclesiology, watering down the Gospel and doing away with rightly dividing the Word of Truth while turning the what should the weekly gathering of the local church into some sort of sales promotion or entertainment event.
 Those terms would be unknown to Pastor Mead, but he would have been quite familiar with one coined by Martin Luther, antinomianism.
 This describes those who desired to be called Christian, with all of its benefits, but shunned all of its obligations.

-I was listening to an episode of the White Horse Inn from early in May in which Michael Horton read an account written by a 1st Century Roman magistrate named Pliny the Younger of a strange people who were followers of a certain “Christus,” who even under torture refused to bow the knee to Caesar, calling him lord, et cetera.
+A 1st Century Roman magistrate named Pliny the Younger wrote of a strange people who were followers of a certain “Christus,” who even under torture refused to bow the knee to Caesar, calling him lord, et cetera.
 Those who refused went to their deaths, however, there were some who when threatened with persecution while given the option of escape if only they would call Caesar Lord, renounced their faith in “Christus,” threw the incense in the fire and went their way as free men.
 These who escaped that persecution were “almost Christians,” but those who refused and went to their deaths despite the offer of a way of escape did so via a strength that Pliny the Younger could never understand because it came from the Holy Spirit.

 However, in this post, instead of talking about things in the visible church, I want to share something with you that will cause you to examine yourself.
 This is what Pastor Matthew Mead’s book was all about.
 The title came from Acts 26:28.

 ὁ δὲ Ἀγρίππας πρὸς τὸν Παῦλον· ἐν ὀλίγῳ με πείθεις Χριστιανὸν ποιῆσαι.
-(Acts 26:28 NA27)
+Acts 26:28 (NA28)

-And Agrippa said to Paul, “In a little while you are persuading me, to make me a Christian.” (a personal translation of Acts 26:28 from the NA27 Greek text)
+And Agrippa said to Paul, “In a little while you are persuading me, to make me a Christian.”
+Acts 26:28 (translated from the NA28 Greek text)